-A plantain lover embarking on a journey at the intersection of food, culture, and community.
+A plantain lover embarking on a global journey at the intersection of food, travel, and community.

 1998